marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 occurrence in many companies.
 Another regular occurrence is for a former developer to not be good at managing their peers.

-Promoting a good developer does ensure that the new manager won't be a mere conduit for communication.
+Promoting a good developer has many positives.
+It does ensure that the new manager won't be a mere conduit for communication.
 Having experience in the field will help them facilitate (at least) the technical discussions.

 However, The Venn diagram intersection between skills required to be a good developer and to be a good manager is a narrow one.
-Facilitation skills don't seem to regularly feature on the good-developer skill set.
+Facilitation skills may not regularly feature on the good-developer skill set as much as it should.

-My first challenge stepping into the role was to manage my own conflicts of interest and lack of guidance and experience on how to manage other developers.
+My first challenge stepping into the role was to manage my own conflicts of interest on wanting to keep coding along with a lack of guidance and experience on how to manage other developers.

 I wanted to continue progressing on my coding skills as I deemed my individual-contributor skills more important than management and leadership.